 If your extension has a loft, insulate it with sheep wool.
 It’s natural, fire-resistant and regulates humidity.
 Most importantly, it’s an outstanding insulator!

 It is recommended that you leave half your budget for the inside of an extension.
 This allows you scope for quality fixtures and a finish you’re truly happy with.

 If you want to avoid paint fumes and VOCs when decorating, choose eco paint.
 Several brands claim the title despite containing chemicals.
 The only truly eco-friendly paints we know of are Auro’s, which are made from 99% natural ingredients.
 Auro paint is a safe, non-toxic choice, available in a huge range of colours.
 It is also breathable, to deter damp and mould.
 The range even includes Airfresh paint, which actively filters the air to remove air pollution in the home (often a bigger problem than you may think).

 LED lighting is the only way to go when it comes to efficiency.
 They use 90% less electricity than traditional incandescent lighting, because they work in a totally different way.
 Halogen bulbs contain a filament which needs to reach a very high temperature to give off light.
 This means electricity is wasted as heat energy.
 This is not the case with LED bulbs.
-LED lighting will soon be the only option for most lightbulb sizes, as new regulations stop shops restocking LEDs, but you can get ahead of the game.
+LED lighting will soon be the only option for most lightbulb sizes, as new regulations stop shops restocking other forms of bulb, but you can get ahead of the game.

 Think we missed something?
 Do you have a different opinion?